Glouglouh/Glouglouh/README.md

 - 👀 I’m interested in art and video games
 - 🌱 I’m currently learning how to be an adult
 - 💞️ I’m looking to collaborate on video games, especialy on, the gaphic parts.
 And also to collaborate with Fab <3
-- 📫 You can reach me on Github i guess
+- 📫 You can reach me on Github I guess

 <!---
 Glouglouh/Glouglouh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.